DrSwad/CP-Scraper/README.md

     4. `dist/data/score overwrites`: allows manually overwriting the score for a particular contestant.
 I found it to be very handy quite often.
 For example, when a contestant mistakenly used their VJudge team handle in an individual VJudge contest, or when a contestant is found to have used unfair means in a particular contest.

-7. Start parsing by running the command `npm run dev` in the project root directory.
+7. Start parsing by running the command `tsc && npm run dev` in the project root directory.